 Once the application is approved the project needs to be ready and available to go, applicant has the time and commitment to run the project for the stated amount of time in the licence agreement.
 Project timing will be based on the availability of vacant spaces; most approvals from the property owner will be within less than a month prior to the requested installation date.

 Every project will be accepted based on available properties and approval from the property owner.

-Received applications will be reviewed based on the criteria as stated above, then discussed with theproperty owners to confirm what they would make their properties available for.
+Applications will be reviewed based on the criteria above, then discussed with the property owners to confirm what they would make their properties available for.

 Once approved a meeting will be arranged to tour the property, meet the owner if necessary, sign licence agreements and plan installation.
 About Space’s key focus is to promote original creativity from local art/creative groups and community groups.
 Projects that are similar, or copy existing businesses in the CBD will be refused.

 About Space is a short term programme to fill empty storefronts in the Hutt CBD.
-The licence agreement is based on accessing property on a rolling 30 day term, with the ability to extend for a second 30 day term per project, unless the property owner has the opportunity to lease the space to a commercial entity, which the applicant will be given a 10 day notice to vacate.
+The licence agreement is based on accessing property on a rolling 30 day term, with the ability to extend for a second 30 day term per project.
+If the property owner has the opportunity to lease the space to a commercial entity the applicant will be given a 10 day notice to vacate.

-Keep in mind that all spaces available for the About Space Programme are done so on the stipulation that if the building is sold, or the space is leased in a long term lease the applicant will have to vacate in ten days or at the end of the licence agreement, as agreed to by the property owner.
+Keep in mind that all spaces available for the About Space Programme are done so on the stipulation that if the building is sold, or the space is leased the applicant will have to vacate in ten days or at the end of the licence agreement, as agreed to by the property owner.

 About Space will work with the property owners to offer spaces at no to low costs to the applicant.
 Participation fees will be based on the level of access of the space and intention to sell from that space.
 About Space will cover the costs of power paid directly to the property owner.
 The goal is to nurture projects to becoming a full on business and local on a permanent basis in the Hutt CBD.